xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 all have free energy.
 Once you let them relax completely, the free energy goes down and the ability to do work disappears.

-In the Tension Universe view, we say:

-* these gradients and structures are a kind of **tension**, and
-* free energy is a way to measure how strong that tension is.
+In the Tension Universe view, these gradients and structures are a kind of **tension**, and free energy is a way to measure how strong that tension is.

 Q131 builds a language where: